raghav-khanna/buddhu.ai/backend/README.md

 ---

-# 🧠 EchoAI Backend Service
+# 🧠 BuddhuAI Backend Service

-A scalable Node.js backend service for the **EchoAI** application, built with TypeScript and Express.js.
+A scalable Node.js backend service for the **BuddhuAI** application, built with TypeScript and Express.js.
 This service acts as the core engine handling client requests, integrating with MongoDB, external LLMs (via **Gemini API**), and user authentication via **Auth0**.

 ---